meso1007/meso1007/README.md

 # Hi there, Welcome to MyPage!👋

-I'm Shoya,a web developer currently focusing on frontend technologies such as React.js, Vue.js, and jQuery.
+I'm Shoya, a web developer currently focusing on frontend technologies such as React.js, Vue.js, and jQuery.
 I specialize in creating websites that blend design aesthetics with functionality, ensuring a seamless user experience.

 ## Technologies & Tools 🛠️